tousif13/Port_Swigger_Labs/Authentication Vulnerabilities.md

 Start the attack.

+After finished running 10,000 payloads.
+One will get `302` as response, which is the 2FA code of the carlos user.

+Load the 302 response in the browser by right click and selecting `Show response in browser`.

+Thus, the lab is solved.

 ## Lab 9: 2FA bypass using a brute-force attack

 This lab's two-factor authentication is vulnerable to brute-forcing.
 You have already obtained a valid username and password, but do not have access to the user's 2FA verification code.
 To solve the lab, brute-force the 2FA code and access Carlos's account page.

 ### Sol :

 ## Lab 10: Brute-forcing a stay-logged-in cookie